xMaNuron/RA_PC-Check/README.md

 ## Execution

-Version 1: Open Powershell and for this command:
+Version 1: Open Powershell and run this command:

     iwr -useb https://raw.githubusercontent.com/xMaNuron/RA_PC-Check/refs/heads/main/pcCheck1.ps1 | iex

 With this version, a file is sent to Discord as a webhook, but also a copy of the file is created on the desktop.
 If there isn't one there, simply paste it with Ctrl + V.

-Version 2: Open Powershell as administrator and for this command:
+Version 2: Open Powershell as administrator and run this command:

     iwr -useb https://raw.githubusercontent.com/xMaNuron/RA_PC-Check/refs/heads/main/pcCheck2.ps1 | iex